-The Nordic Head of Actuarial Function is responsible for the actuarial function (AF) of
+The Nordic Head of Actuarial Department is responsible for the actuarial function (AF) of ERV Nordic.
+The AF must be deemed fit & proper by the Danish FSA adhering to requirements for key functions, i.e., fit, proper, must have sufficient knowledge of insurance activities of ERV Nordic and an extensive professional knowledge of both actuarial and financial mathematics.

-ERV Nordic.
-This person must be deemed fit & proper by the Danish FSA adhering to requirements for key functions, i.e., fit, proper, must have sufficient knowledge of insurance activities of ERV Nordic and an extensive professional knowledge of actuarial mathematics and financial mathematics.
+The Board of Management of ERV Nordic appoints the AF, and ensures that the AF has sufficient resources for tasks of the function.

-The AF is appointed by the management of ERV Nordic, who must ensure that the AF has sufficient resources for tasks of the function.
 Organizationally, the AF is part of the Finance Department and reports directly to the CFO.
-The AF has a dotted reporting-line to the BoD as well as the ERGO group Actuarial Function.
+Furthermore, the AF has a dotted reporting-line to the BoD as well as the ERGO group AF.
 The organizational structure ensures independence of the AF.